apanasyu/SyracuseDissertationLaTeX/README.md

 # PhD Syracuse Dissertation LaTeX

 I am attaching the LaTeX files I have used for submitting the dissertation in computer science at Syracuse University.
 The dissertation passed all of the format guidelines and appears on ProQuest.
 The University did not have a LaTeX template so maybe this will be helpful.
-The files were compiled using OverLeaf.
+The files were compiled using OverLeaf and Texmaker; when using Texmaker the main file to compile is thesis_template_01.tex.
+The zip file contains all of the files needed (sometimes the zip file cannot be trusted and so I included all of the files separately so that they may be browsed by anyone).